KetanAnand/gumtree-coding-test/README.md

 1. There is no user input.
 All the questions are standard and thus cannot be changed.
 2. Any data issue in a line in the input file -> that line will be skipped.
 3. The application's output terminal is the console.
+4. For simplication - the file location and name is hardcoded as a constant.